jaropis/runs_entropy_code/README.md

-# code for the "Examination of Runs Entropy: Theoretical Insights and Practical Applications in Polysomnographic Analysis" paper# runs_entropy_code
+# code for the "Examination of Runs Entropy: Theoretical Insights and Practical Applications in Polysomnographic Analysis" paper